WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * the max pixel  depth
 * the max bitrate
 * the max pixel rate ( pixels / second )
-* max number of streams to decode
-* max number of stream to encode

-## Transport Capabilties API
+## Transport Capabilities API

-An API to get information for remote connectivity inlcuidng:
+An API to get information for remote connectivity including:

-*  set the IP, port, and credential for each TURN server
+*  set the IP, port, and credential for each TURN2 server
-* can return the IP, port tuple for the remote side to send to TURN server
+* can return the IP, port tuple for the remote side to send to TURN2 server
-* gather local IP, port, protcol tuples for receiving media
+* gather local IP, port, protocol tuples for receiving media
-* report SHA256 fingrerpinrt of local TLS certificate
+* report SHA256 fingerprint of local TLS certificate

+* report an error for a bad TURN2 credential

 ## Transport Configuration API